forestgrape/coronavirus/index.md

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-CoV-1 keeps its infectiousness in dry form so the dry form infection is possible in theory.

 The newly proposed infection:
-* Dry Particulates in Air -> Lung
+* Dry particulates in air -> Lung

 where Dry Particulate is a small particulate with one or more viruses attached or possibly viruses attached to each other.

-The above infection pathway is in addition to the known aerosol pathway:
+The above infection pathway is in addition to the known aerosol/droplet pathways:
-* Aerosol with Virus in Air -> Respiratory Tract
+* Aerosol with virus in air -> Respiratory Tract
+* Droplet with virus in air -> Respiratory Tract

 Aerosols containing particulates and dry particulates can convert to each other in the air: